 Bob Dylan does his best to cover Bruce Springsteen’s ‘Dancing in the Dark’

-Yet Bob Dylan has only repaid the favour once.
-Here we’re listening back to that very cover, as Dylan takes on Springsteen’s ‘Dancing in the Dark’.
+Considering the vast amount of covers Springsteen has provided of Dylan, it is perhaps surprising the ‘Forever Young’ singer has only repaid the favour on a few occasions.
+Here we’re listening back to one of the most unusual, as Dylan takes on Springsteen’s ‘Dancing in the Dark’.
 It may not have been a bad idea, all things considered.

-Springsteen has covered some of Dylan’s classic tracks including ‘It’s All Over Now Baby Blue’, ‘Highway 61 Revisited’, and ‘I Want You’ to name just a few.
+Springsteen has covered some of Dylan’s classic tracks including ‘It’s All Over Now Baby Blue’, ‘Highway 61 Revisited’, and ‘I Want You’ to name just a few, including them in a career of searing stage performances.
 It’s fair to say that they are all tracks, which fit firmly in Springsteen’s wheelhouse and were possible contributing factors to being attributed to the “new Dylan” moniker he received when breaking into the collective consciousness.

 The ‘Born To Run’ singer once recalled, when inducting Dylan into the Rock and Roll Hall of Fame in 1988, that the first time he heard a Bob Dylan album (Highway 61 Revisited, in 1965), Dylan’s performance “thrilled and scared me.”
 The Boss continued: “It made me feel kind of irresponsibly innocent.
 And it still does.
 But it reached down and touched what little worldliness I think a 15-year-old kid, in high school, in New Jersey had in him at the time.”